Blac Chyna and King Cairo Are Ready to Get Slimed at the KCAs

 As it turns out, the reality star brought along her son King Cairo for a slime-filled afternoon.

 Outside University of Southern California's Galen Center, the pair walked the red carpet with mom posing in ripped denim jeans and a white button-down.
-As for King, he went for the same look with bright red shoes.
+As for King, he went for the same look but with bright red shoes.

 Once inside the venue, the family unit took to Snapchat and shared just how excited they were for Nickelodeon's annual award show.